-From May 23 to 26, they took a study tour to the Kinki region to see flood control measures in the Yodo River Basin, whose basin area had been developed over the years owing to abundant water resources from Lake Biwa.
+From June 25 to 28, they took a study tour to the Kinki region to see flood control measures in the Yodo River basin, whose basin area had been developed over the years owing to abundant water resources from Lake Biwa.
 The tour was also to learn about the impact of Typhoon No.18 and administrative responses to the event, which brought record rainfall in September 2013.
 First, they visited the Kinki Regional Development Bureau of MLIT to get an overview of the typhoon and damage caused within its jurisdiction.
 The students learned that though Typhoon No.18 brought record precipitation and wreaked enormous damage on many parts of Japan, quite a few areas in the bureau's jurisdiction were able to avert damage thanks to measures implemented after the typhoon damage in 2004.
 Expansion of damage was also avoided through collaborative operations of dams in the Yodo River system and the timely operation of the Setagawa Weir.
 On the following two days, they visited the bureau's field offices and areas damaged by the typhoon and were provided with detailed descriptions.
+On the final day, they visited the Lake Biwa Canal Museum to learn about the rich culture of the Yodo River basin.
 Throughout this study tour, the students attended the observations enthusiastically and asked the personnel on site many questions, some of which were related to their master's theses.

-On July 1, the students observed the flood fighting drill organized by the city government of Shimotsuma.
+On July 7, the students observed the flood fighting drill organized by the city government of Joso.
 The students observed a variety of flood fighting methods and were amazed at the fact that such a drill is performed every year.